 Women have historically been expected to take a more active role in child-rearing than men, and the COVID-19 pandemic has made this disparity glaringly obvious.
 The economic and health impact of the COVID-19 pandemic has hit women particularly hard.
-One of the most difficult parts of the pandemic has been the continued balancing of roles as the traditional caregiver to children and the working parent.
-A recent comprehensive study on COVID-19 workplace trends and behavior indicates that:
+One of the most challenging parts of the pandemic has been the continued balancing of roles as the traditional caregiver to children and the working parent.
+A comprehensive study on COVID-19 workplace trends and behavior indicates that:

 - Nearly 25 percent of working moms with children under 18 reported having to reduce their work hours to take care of children or a family member over the last year, compared to about working dads compared with about 17 percent of working fathers.

 - Over 20 percent of mothers took a leave of absence to tend to household responsibilities.

 - Men were more than three times as likely as women to be promoted at work over the year before the study, and working dads of children under 18 were five times more likely to be promoted than working moms.